Family-run hotel with sleek design and a fab roof terrace, bringing great prices and an easy style to the centre of town”

 - Shopping / markets

 Children of all ages are welcome, and you're well placed to explore the city (without being in the thick of it).

 Teens (over 12)

-The Family Rooms can sleep 4, which has a double/twin bedroom with an exterior window, an adjoining room with a double sofabed, and an ensuite bathroom.
+The Family Rooms can sleep 4; each has a double/twin bedroom with an exterior window, an adjoining space with a double sofabed, and an ensuite bathroom.
 The single rooms are useful for teenagers who want their own space.
 Superior Rooms can hold an extra bed and baby cot.